risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

   This connector is included in RisingWave.
 With this connector, RisingWave can connect to MySQL directly to obtain data from the binlog without starting additional services.

-- Using a CDC tool and the Kafka connector
+- Using a CDC tool and a message broker

-  You can use either the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data change streams to Kafka topics, and then use the Kafka connector in RisingWave to consume data from the Kafka topics.
+  You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to consume data from the topics in RisingWave.

-## Using the native MySQL CDC connector
+## Use the native MySQL CDC connector

 ### Set up MySQL